The first place technical professionals and users go for knowledge on techniques, processes, and systems for imaging.

 IS&T encompasses all aspects of imaging science, with particular emphasis on digital printing, electronic imaging, color science, image preservation, photofinishing, pre-press technologies, hybrid imaging systems, and silver halide research.

 In 1947 a group of 81 researchers from the National Archives, US Navy, National Bureau of Standards, Signal Corp Engineering Laboratory, Massachusetts Institute of Technology, Georgetown University, Bell & Howell Co., and Eastman Kodak Co.—to name a few—worked together to form the Society of Photographic Engineers.
-The goal was to establish a society to concentrate on publishing scientific papers in the area of photographic engineering.
-Before this, papers where published in a multitude of publications mixed with other papers of various non-related material.
+The goal was to establish a Society to concentrate on publishing scientific papers in the area of photographic engineering.
+Before this, papers were published in a multitude of publications mixed with other papers of various non-related material.
 The membership more then doubled before 1950.
 The first issue of "Photographic Engineering" was published in January 1950.

 As a result of "Photographic Engineering", the newly formed Society was able to bring in 18 corporate members, including Bell & Howell Co., Eastman Kodak Co., Bausch & Lomb Optical, Graflex Inc., and Kollmorgan Optical.
 By the end of 1950 the Society had 33 corporate and more than 270 individual members.

-The Society of Photographic Engineers changed it's name in April 1957 to the Society of Photographic Scientists and Engineers (SPSE).
+The Society of Photographic Engineers changed its name in April 1957 to the Society of Photographic Scientists and Engineers (SPSE).
 Shortly thereafter the first issue of the "Journal of Photographic Scientists and Engineers" was published.
 On Jan.
 29, 1992, the name of the Society was changed to the Society for Imaging Science and Technology (IS&T).